 Dr. Stephen G. Odaibo

 Dr. Odaibo has received a number of recognitions and awards.
 He won the 2013 Best Resident Research Presentation Award at the 23rd Annual Washington Retina Symposium, for devising the Sinc wavelet, a mathematical model describing the behavior of motion-processing neurons.
 In 2012 he was selected as a Featured Alumnus of the Mathematics Department at UAB.
 In Oct 2011 his cornea paper was selected by MIT Technology Review as one of the best papers from Physics or Computer science submitted to the arXiv.
 In that paper, Dr. Odaibo provided the first quantitative demonstration of non-paraxial light bending in the human cornea.

 He loves his wife Lisa, his son Daniel, his family and friends, and studying the bible in its rich historical context.

 David Odaibo (CTO)

-David Odaibo is Chief Technology Officer of Quantum Lucid Research Laboratories.
+David Odaibo is Chief Technology Officer and Founder of Quantum Lucid Research Laboratories.
 He graduated from the University of Alabama Birmingham with a degree in Electrical Engineering.
 He additionally obtained an M.S. degree in applied computer science from Kennesaw University.
-He is currently pursing a doctoral degree in Computer and Electrical Engineering .
+He is currently pursing a doctoral degree in Computer and Electrical Engineering, with a specialization in Machine Learning .
 David Odaibo is a software architect with high-level expertise in various development platforms.
 He has developed multiple software solutions for banking, education, and social media.